J-Catena/SpringTrip/backend/README.md

 CORS ready for frontend (http://localhost:3000)

-Next steps:
+Deployment:

-Frontend with Next.js + TypeScript
+The backend is deployed on **Render** and actively consumed by the Next.js frontend.

-Deploy backend (Railway / Render)
+The API is production-ready and secured using JWT.

 CI/CD (optional)

 Integration tests (optional)

-🎯 Project Purpose
+ Project Purpose
 SpringTrip is a portfolio-grade backend system designed to demonstrate:

 Real authentication & authorization